laurasugi/Week-10hw/README.md

 ---

 # Issues
 The only issue I had this week was with the middle two boxes.
 When I was sizing the page down, they were jumping around and white space was showing at the bottom of one of them.
-I fixed this by setting the height for both of the boxes to 'height="auto"' on my style sheet.
+I fixed this by setting the height for both of the boxes to `height="auto"` on my style sheet.